-Management of Receivers/Active Nodes - RMANP does not need specific procedures to treat either distribution tree joins, leaves and modifications of receivers/nodes, or active node information losses.
+Management of Receivers/Active Nodes

+RMANP does not need specific procedures to treat neither distribution tree joins, leaves and modifications of receivers/nodes, nor active node information losses.
 If a descendant of an active node leaves a given RMANP session, its associated state information at its active node ancestor will disappear when its time to live expires.
 When a new direct descendant joins the current session, ACKs and NACKs are received from it, and the active node creates the new necessary information accordingly.
-If, as a result of reorganizations of the distribution tree, an active node or receiver changes its relative position within the tree, the protocol will treat it as a session leave and subsequent session join.
+If as a result of reorganizations of the distribution tree an active node or receiver changes its relative position within the tree, the protocol will treat it as a session leave and a subsequent session join.

-Implementation of RMANP Over ANTS
+Implementation of RMANP over ANTS

-The ANTS Platform
+The ANTS platform

-The Active Node Transport System (ANTS [3, 15]) is a Javabased toolkit for experimenting with active networks.
-It provides a node runtime and protocol programming model that allow users to customize the processing of their capsules.
-The main features of ANTS v.
-1.2 are:
+Active Node Transport System (ANTS [WGT98, Wet97]) is a Java-based toolkit for experimenting with Active Networks.
+It provides a node runtime and a protocol programming model that allows users to customise the processing of their capsules.
+The main features of ANTS version 1.2 are:

 - Each capsule carries a protocol and capsule identifiers that point to the Java code required to process the capsule at each active node.
-The code is demand-loaded at active nodes when the first capsule of a given type arrives.
-Therefore, an active node will never load protocol code it does not need. - In order to load the code, it is requested of the previous active node that processed the capsule.
+The code is demand loaded at active nodes when the first capsule of a given type arrives.
+Therefore, an active node will never load protocol code that it does not need. - In order to load the code, it is requested to the previous active node that processed the capsule.
 The objective is to receive the code from the closest possible place.
 The code is retained for some time at the node in order to reduce the number of requests for code-loading.
 All capsules of the same protocol and type share the same code at the node. - Each active node has an LRU cache memory to implement a soft-state information repository.
-A time-to-live value is associated with each stored item.
+A time to live value is associated to each stored item.
 Items are removed when their associated time to live expires.
-In case there is not enough memory to store a new item, the oldest item is is better to discard a new item than to erase an old one.
-For example, in RMANP it is better to avoid caching a new data capsule instead of erasing protocol state information.
-Also, we have added a method that explicitly removes an item from the cache.
-In RMANP this allows memory used by cached data capsules that have been acknowledged to be freed without having to wait for their time to live.
+In case there is not enough memory to store a new item, the oldest item is automatically removed to free enough space to store the new one. - ANTS uses UDP to communicate active nodes with one another, and both the platform and capsule code are executed as a user-level process.